 - Strong battery life, but not as strong as some other tablets

 - Many feel the device is too heavy

-The fastest and best-performing Android tablet on the market is the Samsung Galaxy Tab S4.
-In addition to a strong resolution, the S4 tablet includes many features that make it a great video editor.
-It has a Snapdragon 835 processor, 4 GB of RAM and looks fantastic.
+It has a Octa Core processor, 6 GB of RAM, and looks fantastic.
 It also features the option to expand its usability with the S pen and keyboard cover.

 - A gorgeous display (2560 x 1600)

 - Can control the tablet with your voice due to far-field mics

-- A strong and responsive performance with Snapdragon
+- A strong and responsive performance with Octa Core

 - Relatively low internal storage space options, but you’re able to add expandable storage